Support the Wind Bands

 The parade began in the 1860s as a means for the Chinese community to educate and share its culture with the greater community.
 Nothing like it had ever been done in their native China.
 The parade and festival have grown to be the largest celebration of Asian culture outside of Asia.

-The Chinese New Year Parade will celebrate the Year of the Wood Dragon with floats, dragon dancers and other festive entries.
-The event will be broadcast live on KTVU Fox 2 and streamed live from the parade’s Facebook page.
+The Chinese New Year Parade will celebrate the Year of the Wood Snake with floats, dragon dancers and other festive entries.
+The event will be broadcast live on ABC 7 and streamed on Hulu.
+Search for the 2025 Chinese New Year Parade.

 back to top